marjaimate/katas/katas/4-checkout.md

 You need to `scan` the following input and give us 2 things in the result: the total to pay, and total savings:

 `AAABCFGABBFGADDDCA`

+* Try to use [Agents](https://elixirschool.com/en/lessons/advanced/concurrency/#agents) for your implementation
+* Start with processing and storing the list first, worry about the item prices later

+### Extra mile

+* Keep a running total while scanning the items
+* Do the total, and calculate the total savings as well!